 The second command in this example is on two lines.
-You can type these lines as one long command even if the line wraps on your screen, or you can use the backslash escape character (>>), as shown.
-However, you cannot simply type half the command (without the backslash), press the RETURN key, and type the second half.
+You can type these lines as one long command even if the line wraps on your screen, or you can use the backslash escape character ( $\)$ , as shown.
+You cannot type half the command (without the backslash), press the Return key, and type the second half.

 The new host address should also be in the hosts YP map.
 If it is not, add an entry for this host to the YP master server's master hosts file and then run make.
-For example, if the hosts file is stored as /etc/hosts, the commands are:
+For example, if the hosts file is stored as /etc/hosts, these are the commands: